Personal Injury Defense

 - Howard v.
 Bottling Group (Colo.
 Douglas Cnty.
 Dist.
 Ct.
 2015) - Won a defense verdict for Pepsi Bottling Group in a six-day jury trial.
 The plaintiff claimed a traumatic brain injury as a result of being struck with falling merchandise from a retail display and demanded $750,000 in damages.
 WTO's client was one of two defendants in the litigation, and the jury assigned no fault to our client.

 - Successfully represented a privately held oil company in mass torts litigation arising from a deadly 2013 train derailment in Lac-Mégantic, Quebec.
+Following resolution, helped client pursue claims to recover most of its contributions to the global settlement fund.

 - Sparta Insurance v.
 Garfias (E.D.
 Wash.
 2014) - Won a defense verdict in federal court in Spokane, Washington, for Easterday Farms in a $12 million personal injury case involving an explosive collision between two tractor-trailers.